Kasidit-S/Kasidit_Project/README.md

 # Kasidit Srisaardrak
-Entry-level data analyst seeking a full-time role in data analysis, including managing data retrieval; organizing data; interpreting data in different ways to fit the problem; and creating data visualizations, dashboards, and other tools to provide stakeholder-ready insights.
-To pursue a successful data career with passion and hard work.
-I was an engineer, and now I am interested in data, data is everything, everywhere, and everyone.
+Data is everything, everywhere, and everyone Enthusiastic and detail-oriented data analyst with a strong background in engineering, transitioning into a full-time role focused on data analysis.
+Proficient in managing data retrieval, organizing datasets, and employing diverse analytical methods to solve complex problems.
+Skilled in creating impactful data visualizations, dashboards, and tools that deliver actionable insights to stakeholders.
+Eager to contribute a blend of engineering precision and newfound data expertise to a dynamic team.
+Passionate about leveraging data to drive informed decision-making.
+Ready to embark on a fulfilling career in data analysis, bringing dedication and a problem-solving mindset to every project.

 My projects during learning about data science, data analysis, etc